For a number of years there had been an ongoing initiative to support The Salvation Army in Kenya in developing and expanding a music programme.

-In 2003 in recognition of the needs of the Territory a team of 6 Salvationists based in the UK got together to supplement the music programme with efforts to improve the conditions in many of the Army run schools and social care establishments.
+In 2003 in recognition of the growing needs of The Salvation Army’s social work in Kenya, a team of 6 Salvationists based in the UK got together to supplement the music programme with efforts to improve the conditions of the many Salvation Army run schools and social care establishments.
 This was the embryonic start of the The Kenya Trust.

 Becoming a registered charity in 2004 the Trust has achieved continuous success in areas where poverty affects the ability of local communities to provide adequate schooling or care for special needs children.